 *There will be some plot spoilers in this piece*

-The core of this film is supposedly the blossoming love story between Queen and Slim, but despite the actors’ best efforts, it’s not entirely believable.
-Their characters have very little chemistry until well into their journey across the country.
-It makes sense that you would likely fall in love with the person who you’re risking your life for and with; realistically, you’ll likely die together.
-Unfortunately, the characters are so poorly written that believing in their love story feels like a chore.
-Queen and Slim are more like stereotypical sketches of characters than fully fleshed out ideas.
-Queen is the black girl with a traumatic past that strives to be “excellent” so she can bury her emotion and pain in her work and success.
-Slim is the easygoing God-fearing black guy that just wants to do right by himself, his God, and his family.
-The issue here is that this is as deep as these characters get.
+At its core, Queen & Slim should be about the way in which the love story between its titular characters slowly unfurls.
+Despite the actors’ best efforts, the film simply is not believable.
+Queen and Slim have very little chemistry for the majority of the film.
+In fact, their love for each other seems to spring out of the ether because there isn’t any genuine indication that their collective future holds even a chance of love.
+It makes sense that a person would likely fall in love with someone who they are risking their lives for and with; realistically, they’ll likely die together.
+Sadly, the characters are so poorly written that believing in their love story is a chore.
+It’s a laborious task with an insult of a reward.
+Queen and Slim are mind-numbingly stereotypical rough sketches of Black millennial archetypes instead of genuinely layered and nuanced characters.
+Queen is a Black girl with a troubled past that strives to bury her pain in a mound of capitalistic “excellence.”
+Slim is a complaisant God-fearing Black guy that aims to do right by himself, his family, and his God.
+This is as deep as these characters get.
+From their first scene together to their last, there is no tangible growth in the audience’s understanding of these characters because the script forbids that opportunity.
 Queen and Slim are frustratingly flat.
-Queen’s incredibly traumatic backstory is one that could potentially drive an entire film of its own.
-Nonetheless, her past is unboxed and repackaged so quickly that her trauma feels more like parody than any sort of explanation for her current disposition.
-Slim, on the other hand, constantly talks about his family, but we never really hear anything about his past.
-So much of blackness and our stories are driven by tradition and our past, so to have two lead characters with nary an inch of depth is cheap and unrewarding.
+When a film is disproportionately carried by its lead performances, the characters cannot afford to be uninteresting.
+It’s like going into a rainstorm without an umbrella and feigning shock that your clothes are wet.
+Queen’s profoundly traumatic backstory could anchor a film on its own.
+Nonetheless, her past is unboxed, repackaged, and buried so quickly that her trauma is more like a parody than any sort of explanation for her current disposition.
+Slim, on the other hand, constantly talks about his family, but rarely about his past.
+So much of Blackness and our culture is driven by tradition and our collective and individual pasts, so to have two lead characters with nary an inch of depth is cheap and unrewarding.